 The Investment Committee is both a preparatory and a decision-making committee.
-Its responsibilities include evaluating and approving standard portfolio acquisitions valued at EUR 75 million or more; portfolio acquisitions not considered to be standard and valued at EUR 25 million or more; and investments that require the approval of the Swedish Financial Supervisory Authority.
+Its responsibilities include evaluating and approving standard portfolio acquisitions valued at MEUR 75 or more, portfolio acquisitions not considered to be standard and valued at MEUR 25 or more and investments that require the approval of the Swedish Financial Supervisory Authority.
+The Investment Committee is also involved in the process of potential revaluations of credit portfolios.
 The Investment Committee is to have at least three members appointed by the Board on an annual basis.
-The Chairman must be independent in relation to the company and the company's management and may not be the Board Chairman of Hoist Finance.
-The Committee meets at least four times per financial year and whenever a Committee decision or recommendation is required as per the company's Investment Policy.
-Since the 2018 AGM, the Board's Investment Committee has been comprised of Malin Eriksson (Chairman), Liselotte Hjorth, Jörgen Olsson and Joakim Rubin.
-Costas Thoupos was a member of the Committee until 16 May 2018 and Liselotte Hiorth was Committee Chairman until 30 September 2018.
-Company employees may be summoned to Committee meetings to provide details on investment data.
-Committee meeting minutes are recorded and are available to all Board members.
-The Committee Chairman reports to the Board at all Board meetings concerning the issues discussed, proposed and decided on at Committee meetings.
-The Committee held 13 meetings in 2018, with all members in attendance at these meetings.
+The Chairman must be independent in relation to the Company and the Company's management and may not be the Board Chairman of Hoist Finance.
+The Committee meets at least four times per financial year and whenever a Committee decision or recommendation is required as per the Company's Investment Policy.
+Since the 2019 AGM, the Board's Investment Committee has been composed of Malin Eriksson (Chairman), Liselotte Hjorth, Joakim Rubin and Lars Wollung.